-The College has produced detailed financial plans including long range cash flows for the period to July 2023 to ensure that it can meet these additional demands placed upon it by Covid-19.
-Key amongst the information produced was assurance that the College would meet its bank covenants with Barclays Bank and it would maintain its 'Good' financial health assessment throughout this period.
+The College has produced detailed financial plans including long range cash flows for the period to 2027/28 to ensure that it can meet demands placed upon it by the reduction in student recruitment in 2022, Page 9.
+In its assessment the College took into account its current and future cash position, its reliance on accurate forecasting and projections and its key customer, the ESFA.
+Amongst the information produced was assurance that the College would meet its bank covenants with Barclays Bank and maintain its 'Good' financial health assessment throughout this period.